felix-melligan/ez_paws/README.md

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Available Scripts: Main Directory

+In the ez_paws/ directory, the following applies:

+### `npm start`

+Runs the front and back end concurrently.

+## Available Scripts: Front end

 For the ez_paws_front/ directory, the following applies:

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: